bl3ss7/AutoPwns/VulnHub/Kioptrix/Kioptrix3/README.md

-This script is an Autopwn for the Kioptrix Level 3 machine from Vulnhub.
-Remember you must have installed the pwntools lib, if you don't, execute this command:
+This script is an Autopwn for the Kioptrix Level 3 machine from Vulnhub.\n Remember you must have installed the pwntools lib, if you don't, execute this command:
 ```python
 pip install pwntools